ottsaar/NewsListTest/README.md

 If you just wish to test the application you can do it via this [link](http://178.157.91.173:3000/).

-I try to keep the server running, but if the server is down, please contact me via email(ST team should have my email :)).
+I try to keep the server running, but if the server is down, please contact me via email(SL team should have my email :)).

 This is a basic react application: